Factored couplings in multi-marginal optimal transport via difference of convex programming: Experimental evaluation

 \paragraph{Quality of the MMOT-DC solutions. }

 Now, we consider the situation where the true matching between two matrices is not known in advance and investigate the quality of the solutions returned by MMOT-DC to solve the COOT and GW problems.
-This means that we will look at the COOT loss $\langle C, P \otimes Q \rangle$, where the smaller the loss, the better when using both exact COOT and GW solvers and our relaxation.
+This means that we will look at the COOT loss $\langle C, Q_s \otimes Q_f \rangle$, where the smaller the loss, the better when using both exact COOT and GW solvers and our relaxation.

 We generate two random matrices $X \in \mathbb R^{20 \times 3}$ and $Y \in \mathbb R^{30 \times 2}$, whose entries are drawn independently from the uniform distribution on the interval $[0,1)$.
 Then we calculate two corresponding squared Euclidean distance matrices of size $20$ and $30$.
 Their rows and columns are equipped with the discrete uniform distributions.
-In this case, the COOT loss coincides with the GW distance \citep{Redko20}.
+In this case, \citep{Redko20} show that the COOT loss coincides with the GW distance, and the Block Coordinate Descent (BCD) algorithm used to approximate COOT is equivalent to the Frank-Wolfe algorithm \citep{Frank56} used to solve the GW distance.